 The DIY ADA Access Planning Workbook is designed for arts groups of any size, and works best with organizations that have with sustained activity and leaders working on a regular basis, but would still be useful for one-off projects wishing to consider accessibility as part of their early planning.

-- DIY ADA Planning Workbook (2020) – This workbook is created with small arts organizations in mind to craft an ADA Access Plan.
+- DIY ADA Access Planning Workbook (Fillable PDF); DIY ADA Planning Workbook (Editable Word DOCX) (2020) – This workbook is created with small arts organizations in mind to craft an ADA Access Plan.
 Although it could be completed alone, ideally a small group will complete it together.
 Go through the workbook to develop accessibility policies, articulate current access services, and craft goals for addressing barriers.
 This workbook is designed to accompany MRAC’s DIY ADA Access Planning workshop, but can be completed independently.

-- Identifying Barriers & Setting Goals (2020) – This supplement to the DIY ADA Planning Workbook helps you identify potential barriers to accessing your activities, and develop effective goals to address them.
+- Identifying Barriers & Setting Goals (PDF); Identifying Barriers & Setting Goals (Word DOCX) (2020) – This supplement to the DIY ADA Planning Workbook helps you identify potential barriers to accessing your activities, and develop effective goals to address them.
 Another handy resource to have while filling out the Workbook.

 Checklists & Resources